 Building a business out of a microblogging service is not a trivial task.
 There has been a lot of chatter regarding Twitter’s eventual monetization, but so far the only people who made money off microblogging are the Jaiku founders when they sold the business to Google.
 I have written before about the difficulty of monetizing microblogging, but difficulty is something to overcome, not a brick wall.
 This model is an attempt to figure out the different options of running such a business.

-You can download the Excel file or try the Google Docs version (if you want to play with it make a copy first).
+You can try the Google Docs version (if you want to play with it make a copy first).
 If you know your way around financial models, jump right into the model.
 Continue reading for some background and points of interest.

 Being critical of Twitter is really a compliment.
 It comes with the territory of being the market leader in a new space.
 My recent negative rants about the Twitter are really about how it is being used than its qualities.
 Like many others, I have a vested interest to see Twitter succeed.
 While Nouncer does not compete with Twitter, it builds upon the usefulness and experience of microblogs users.
 Most of my points about Twitter apply equally to other microblogs like Jaiku, Pownce and others.
 And there are many others.

 The best features Twitter has to offer are their powerful platform and open API.
 It is also the reason they are more successful and why others are coming out with their own API almost as fast as their website.
 I am excited about the soon to be released Pownce API and have been playing around with the Jaiku API.
 These three sites and the many who try to improve the space (using their lower load as an advantage to build new functionality), all serve an important purpose of getting microblogging into the mainstream.
 We are still in the imagination phase, trying to figure out what to do with this powerful tool we stumble upon.

 Phil Barrett has an interesting post about the usefulness of Twitter and other microblogging sites: